-As identified in the census, Selsey's unique set of circumstances - located at the tip of the peninsula, serviced by a single road with an 8-mile journey to the nearest major retail and employment centre - result in higher than average car ownership in the town.
+As identified in the census, Selsey's unique set of circumstances - located at the tip of the peninsula, serviced by a single road with an 8mile journey to the nearest major retail and employment centre - result in higher than average car ownership in the town.

-- New development should recognise the distinctive character of the Parish and sensitively contribute to creating dwellings of a high quality architectural design. - Materials in any new development should complement the established vernacular in the use of natural, local resources and colours. - In terms of design, new development should take careful account of height and roof elevations in the context of the topography of the local area in relation to the coastline, built form and rural hinterland. - Developments should be enhanced by landscaping with the use of native planting wherever possible and, in exposed locations, established specimens may be required. - New development should be designed to minimise the impact of flooding.
+- New development should recognise the distinctive character of the Parish and sensitively contribute to creating buildings of a high-quality architectural design. - Contemporary and innovative materials and design will be supported. - Materials in any new development should complement the established vernacular by being in keeping with the materials used in the immediate area. - In terms of design, new development should take account of the height and scale of building elevations in the context of the topography of the local area in relation to the coastline, built form and rural hinterland. - Developments should be enhanced by landscaping, where appropriate, with the use of native planting wherever possible and, in exposed locations, established specimens may be required. - New development should be designed to minimise the impact of flooding.